franklinfarahani/franklin.codes/content/blog/creating-css-grid-layouts-the-easy-way/index.md

 ---
-title: Creating CSS Grid Layouts in No Time
+title: Creating CSS Grid Layouts the Easy Way
 date: "2019-06-10"
 description: "Learning CSS Grid may be a daunting task to many developers.
 We discuss the minimum you need to know before you become a Grid believer (Hint: named grid areas!)"
 tags: ["CSS-grid", "CSS", "Styling"]